Skip to Content

 Guiting Music Festival

-Guiting Music Festival in the village of Guiting Power is the home of exceptional music in the Cotswolds, featuring classical, jazz and blues played by artists from around the world.
+Guiting Music Festival in the village of Guiting Power is the home of exceptional music in the Cotswolds, featuring classical, jazz and blues by artists from around the world.
 The festival was founded over 50 years ago and has a loyal local following.
-This year’s event runs from 25 July–3 August 2025, with a mix of indoor and open air concerts where you can bring a picnic.
+This year’s event runs from 24 July–2 August 2026, with a mix of indoor and open-air concerts where you can bring a picnic.

 Wilderness Festival

-Described as a ‘weekend of escapism, high jinks and wholesome hedonism’, Wilderness Festival is four days of revelry from 31 July–3 August 2025 in Cornbury Park near Chipping Norton.
+Described as a ‘weekend of escapism, high jinks and wholesome hedonism’, Wilderness Festival is four days of revelry from 30 July–2 August 2026 taking place in Cornbury Park.
 As well as music, theatre and comedy performances, you can also experience thought-provoking talks, workshops, outdoor activities and delicious dining – with something for all the family.

 The Big Feastival

-The Big Feastival was created by former Blur bassist Alex James and combines his two great loves – food and music – at his farm near Kingham from 22–24 August 2025.
-Previous years have attracted artists like Snow Patrol, Becky Hill, Stereophonics and Melanie C. There are also interactive cooking demos, famous chefs, food stalls and plenty of kid-friendly activities.
+The Big Feastival was created by former Blur bassist Alex James and combines his two great loves – food and music – at his farm near Kingham from 28–30 August 2026.
+Artists already announced include Basement Jaxx, Bastille and The Streets, with more to come.
+There are also interactive cooking demos, famous chefs, food stalls and lots of kid-friendly activities.

 Jane Austen Festival

-Be transported back to the Regency era at the annual Jane Austen Festival in Bath on 12–21 September 2025.
-This celebration of Jane Austen on the 250th anniversary of her birth includes ten days of talks, walks, tours, balls and performances.
-But one of its biggest highlights is the Regency Parade, when over 500 visitors in period finery take to the streets of Bath.
+Be transported back to the Regency era at the annual Jane Austen Festival in Bath on 11–20 September 2026.
+This celebration of all things Austen includes ten days of talks, walks, tours, costumed balls and theatre performances.
+But one of its biggest highlights is the Regency Parade, when over 1000 visitors dressed in period finery take to the streets of Bath.

 The Regency Parade at Bath Jane Austen Festival